brianhigh/OpsReportCardBook/README.md

 set PATH=%PATH%;C:\Program Files\MiKTeX 2.9\miktex\bin\x64
 ```

+Do this in "Edit the system environment variables" (Control Panel, System
-Do this in Control Panel System Properties to make sure that RStudio will see it.
+Properties, Environment Variables, System Variables) to make sure that RStudio
+will see these PATH changes.

 Make sure RStudio has the `knitr` and `rmarkdown` packages and all dependencies
 installed.
 Then try running `makebook.sh` from within RStudio's Terminal tab in
-the Console Pane.
-As we said, this is complicated and not recommended.
+the Console Panel.

 ```
 bash ./makebook.sh